CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 export default combineReducers({restaurants});
 ```

-Right now it’s a bit unnecessary that we're combining a _single_ reducer into a larger one, but this sets our app up for other reducers for the future.
+Right now it's a bit unnecessary that we're combining a _single_ reducer into a larger one, but this sets our app up for other reducers for the future.

 Now we need to create that restaurant reducer.
 Create a `src/store/restaurants` folder, then a `reducers.js` file inside it.
 Add the following contents: